3dgeo-heidelberg/etrainee/course/module3/01_pointcloud_principles/01_pointcloud_principles.md

 Using topographic 3D point clouds, we are typically looking for changes in the geometry of the surface or objects.
 In general, a change analysis requires the following typical series of steps:

 1. **Data acquisition**: Acquiring 3D/4D point clouds for the observation of surface dynamics includes considerations of typical aspects such as the geometric accuracy, spatial resolution and coverage (choice of sensors, platforms, and survey strategy).
 Regarding monitoring applications, an additional important consideration is the temporal resolution, i.e. acquisition frequency, with respect to the observed phenomena.
 An overview of different modes of point cloud acquisition will be given [in the following section](#point-cloud-acquisition).
+[Wegen et al. (2026)](#references) provide a comprehensive survey of publicly available multitemporal point cloud datasets, assessing them based on 30 characteristics that include acquisition mode, scan interval and data representation.
 2. **Co-registration**: Epochs in multitemporal 3D/4D datasets need to be aligned in a common coordinate reference frame to enable change measurements.
 This can be solved by accurate georeferencing of acquired data, but often additional fine alignment is applied to further increase the detectability of 'real' change, opposed to small offsets between surface positions in the point cloud.
 3. **Change detection and quantification**: This step is the core of any change analysis.
 Depending on the geographic setting and types of input data, there are various approaches to change analysis, and different methods using point clouds and rasterized data.
 Specific approaches and algorithms will be introduced in [Theme 3](../03_3d_change_analysis/03_3d_change_analysis.ipynb).
 4. **Uncertainty assessment**: Assessment of uncertainties associated to change detection and quantification is essential to interpret and communicate results.
 Different components contributing to uncertainty in change analysis and how to quantify them are part of [Theme 3](../03_3d_change_analysis/03_3d_change_analysis.ipynb).